 The gambling industry is as diverse as Irish culture and the country’s tourism sector.
 Both offer visitors a myriad of options and the intense stimulus that comes with trying something new and going on an adventure.
-Gamblers can play an online casino game one day and then go to a land-based establishment the following day.
+Gamblers can play an online free spins casino game one day and then go to a land-based establishment the following day.
 In Ireland, travelers can explore the Guinness Storehouse in Dublin one day and the Cliffs of Moher in County Clare the next.
 Options are visible in both the gambling industry and the Irish culture and tourism sector.

 Of course, the connection between the two is much more than just the options each presents the world with.
 After all, “the luck of the Irish” is not a saying for nothing.
 Ireland has long-standing ties to gambling.
 The history books tell us that English settlers introduced Ireland to playing cards in the 15th and 16th centuries.
 Irish folklore stories published about gambling provide further evidence of these ties.

 Some of these folklore stories, however, stand out more than others.
 To save you the trouble of finding them — or translating them — we have compiled a list of the most popular Irish folklore stories about gambling.